0

 • Water Absorption: May require adjustments in hydration levels due to higher water absorption

-• Enzyme Activity: Increased enzyme activity can affect fermentation and flavor development
+• Enzyme Activity: Increased enzyme activity can affect fermentation and flavour development

-- Can improve texture and mouthfeel of low carb breads
+• Can improve texture and mouthfeel of flexible keto breads

 • Adds nutritional value without significantly increasing carb content

-• May contribute to better rise and structure in low carb breads
+• May contribute to better rise and structure in flexible keto breads

 • Potentially improves digestibility of the final product